ind3p3nd3nt/vncperlbot/README.md

-# I am not responsible for any actions you make with this program.
-# You will not use this program to commit illegal crimes.
-# You take entire responsability if you damage your or someone else's computer.

 This code is an IRC BOT that can connect to an IRC server with SSL The main purpose of this bot is to scan for Open/Unsecured VNC servers.